 Managing Cultural Adaptation

-Culture has been defined as a shared system of attitudes, values, beliefs, and behaviors.
+Culture is often defined as a shared system of attitudes, values, beliefs, and behaviors.
 When students travel abroad and leave the cultural context they are familiar with, they can be confronted with feelings of anxiety or distress.
 While each student experiences this in their own unique way, the process of acculturation can be characterized by feelings of homesickness, heightened irritability, or frustration with the host culture.
 Students should be prepared for this experience and know that it is possible to move through the feelings related to disorientation of being in an unfamiliar culture with appropriate guidance and support.

 All forms of challenges associated with cultural adaptation are completely normal and part of a successful process of acculturation.

-- Don’t be quick to judge and keep an open mind
+- Avoid quick judgments—keep an open mind

 - Get involved in activities at your host institution

-- If feelings persist make an appointment to see an on-site mental health professional
+- If feelings persist, make an appointment to see an on-site mental health professional

 - Exercise and practice self-care

-- Be patient and don’t compare
+- Be patient with yourself and avoid comparisons

 - Consider taking the 1-credit Global Learning Experience course